Crisis mounts around Italy's Berlusconi

 The scandals involving Berlusconi, who faces trial on a variety of charges ranging from tax fraud to having sex with an under-aged prostitute, have also raised questions about his focus on the complicated reform process.

-(Additional reporting by James Mackenzie, Paolo Biondi, Gavin Jones, Catherine Hornby, Francesca Piscioneri and Giuseppe Fonte; editing by Barry Moody and Tim Pearce)
+(Additional reporting by Paolo Biondi, Gavin Jones, Catherine Hornby, Francesca Piscioneri and Giuseppe Fonte; editing by Barry Moody and Robert Woodward)